zzhangjii/learning-library/workshops/journey4-adw-gsg-oow/LabGuide1.md

 This lab walks you through the steps to get started using the Oracle Autonomous Data Warehouse (ADW) on Oracle Infrastructure Cloud (OCI).
 You will provision a new ADW instance and connect to the database using Oracle SQL Developer.

+<a href="https://apexapps.oracle.com/pls/apex/f?p=44785:112:0::::P112_CONTENT_ID:24294" target="_blank">Click here to watch a video demonstration</a> of provisioning a new autonomous data warehouse.

-  <a href="https://raw.githubusercontent.com/millerhoo/journey4-adwc/master/workshops/journey4-adwc/images/ADWC%20HOL%20-%20Provision%20and%20Connect.mp4" target="_blank">**Click here**</a> to watch a video demonstration of provisioning and connecting to a new ADW instance.
+<a href="https://apexapps.oracle.com/pls/apex/f?p=44785:112:0::::P112_CONTENT_ID:22790" target="_blank">Click here to watch a video demonstration</a> of connecting to your new Autonomous Data Warehouse using SQL Developer.

 To **log issues**, click <a href="https://github.com/millerhoo/journey4-adwc/issues/new" target="_blank"> here </a> to go to the github oracle repository issue submission form.